Urge Your Legislators to Support MTA-Backed Right to Strike Bill!

 An Act advancing public employee labor rights would amend the current law to allow public employees, except for public safety personnel, to legally strike should the state Department of Labor Relations determine that the strike is related to unfair labor practices committed by the employer.
 The bill would further ensure that a public employee’s right to free speech is not restricted as it relates to discussing a strike.
 To learn more about this legislation, please click here.

-Please email your legislators right away and urge them to support and co-sponsor An Act advancing public employee labor rights!
+Please email your legislators right away and urge them to support and push for a favorable report of An Act advancing public employee labor rights!
 Please also consider calling your legislators to follow up on your email.
 You can find your legislators’ phone numbers by clicking here.